 Commencing on the date that the Company's securities were first listed on Nasdaq through the earlier of consummation of the initial Business Combination and the liquidation, the Company agreed to pay the Sponsor \$10,000 per month for office space, secretarial and administrative services provided to the Company.
-For the three months ended March 31, 2022 and 2021, the Company incurred expenses of \$30,000 and \$20,000 under this agreement, respectively.
-As of March 31, 2022 and December 31, 2021, the Company had accrued approximately \$130,000 and \$100,000, respectively, for services in connection with such agreement on the accompanying consolidated balance sheets in accrued expenses and accounts payable.
+For the three months ended June 30, 2022 and 2021, the Company incurred expenses of \$30,000 and \$30,000 under this agreement, respectively.
+For the six months ended June 30, 2022 and 2021, the Company incurred expenses of \$60,000 and \$50,000 under this agreement, respectively.
+As of June 30, 2022 and December 31, 2021, the Company had accrued approximately \$109,000 and \$100,000, respectively, for services in connection with such agreement on the accompanying condensed consolidated balance sheets in accrued expenses and accounts payable.

 In addition, the Sponsor, officers and directors, or any of their respective affiliates will be reimbursed for any out-of-pocket expenses incurred in connection with activities on the Company's behalf such as identifying potential target businesses and performing due diligence on suitable Business Combinations.
 The audit committee will review on a quarterly basis all payments that were made by the Company to the Sponsor, officers or directors, or the Company's or their affiliates.
 Any such payments prior to an initial Business Combination will be made from funds held outside the Trust Account.
-As of March 31, 2022 and December 31, 2021, there was approximately \$61,000 due to related parties.
+As of June 30, 2022 and December 31, 2021, there was approximately \$61,000 due to related parties.